backdrop-contrib/icon_filter/README.md

 Integrates Backdrop's icon library into a text filter.

-Insert icons in a token like `[icon:pencil]` into text.
+Insert icons into your text by using shortcodes like `[icon:pencil]`.
 When the icon filter is enabled on a text format then the token is converted to the equivalent inline svg.

 ## Basics